Margarito González

-Margarito González Manzanares (born 3 March 1979) is a Mexican football defender.
+Margarito González Manzanares (born 3 March 1979) is a Mexican former football defender.

 Career

 González made his professional debut with Reboceros de la Piedad in 2001.
 Although he has not been playing because of joaquin Beltran's experience he was once called for the national soccer team in Mexico.
 According to FIFA, he is the Mexican soccer player with the hardest kick in soccer history.
 In 2012 Gonzalez took time off due to depression, after making a free kick hitting Cruz Azul's defender Marco Bueno, and leaving him in the hospital for five months.
 Margarito went back to play with Querétaro FC.